ErencanDuymaz/Research/Weekly Plan.md

 # Weekly Plan

-1. Complete Geared Drive Simulation
-2. Modify Direct-Drive Simulation
+1. Literature Review on Friday

+# Weekly Plan for Oct 9-13

-3. DFIG WT examples on Simulink
+1. Complete Model of Bares on Simulink
+2. Over speeding of WT trial on the model
+3. Grid Modelling without Secondary Control